Differential orbifold K-Theory: Push-forward and -product

 We now proceed to the definition of the product in terms of cycles.
 In order to write down the formula we assume that the cycles $(\cE,\rho)$ and $(\cF,\theta)$ are homogeneous of degree $e$ and $f$, respectively.

 \begin{ddd} We define

 \end{ddd} \begin{prop} The product is well-defined.
-It turns $B\mapsto \hat K(B)$ into a functor from compact presentable orbifolds to unital graded-commutative rings. {By restriction it induces a ring structure on the real subfunctor $\hat K_\R(B)$.}
+It turns $B\mapsto \hat K(B)$ into a functor from compact presentable orbifolds to unital graded-commutative rings. {By restriction it induces a ring structure on the real subfunctor $\hat K_\R(B)$.} \end{prop} \proof The proof can be copied from \cite[Proposition 4.2]{bunke-2007} since it only uses formal properties of the involved objects which extend to hold true in the orbifold case.
+That the product preserves the real subspace immediately follows from the definitions.\hB